 Details of both parents can now be included

 Whereas previously only the details of the fathers of those being married were included in the register, details of mothers can now also be included.

-The legal marriage certificate will no longer be provided at the marriage ceremony but will instead be provided to the couple once the marriage has been registered online.
+The legal marriage certificate is no longer to be provided at the marriage ceremony but will instead be provided to the couple once the marriage has been registered online.

-The new electronic ‘schedule system’ will mean that the couple getting married will sign a document called the ‘marriage schedule’ (or for marriages within the Church of England or Church in Wales, a ‘marriage document’) at their marriage ceremony instead of signing a paper marriage register book.
+The new electronic ‘schedule system’ means that the couple getting married sign a document called the ‘marriage schedule’ (or for marriages within the Church of England or Church in Wales, a ‘marriage document’) at their marriage ceremony instead of signing a paper marriage register book.

-For marriages taking place in the Church of England or Church in Wales, the marriage document will be issued by the member of the clergy following ecclesiastical preliminaries (e.g. the calling of banns or the issue of a common licence).
-For all other marriages the marriage schedule will be issued by the superintendent registrar in the district in which the marriage is to be solemnized.
+For marriages taking place in the Church of England or Church in Wales, the marriage document is still issued by the member of the clergy following ecclesiastical preliminaries (e.g. the calling of banns or the issue of a common licence).
+For all other marriages the marriage schedule is issued by the superintendent registrar in the district in which the marriage is to be solemnised.

-All the information required for the marriage register will be contained in the marriage schedule/document, which will be signed at the marriage ceremony by the couple, their witnesses, and the person(s) officiating.
-This will then be returned to the local register office by the person officiating at the marriage ceremony, to be registered in the electronic marriage register by a registrar.
+All the information required for the marriage register is contained in the marriage schedule/document, which will be signed at the marriage ceremony by the couple, their witnesses, and the person(s) officiating.
+This is then returned to the local register office by the person officiating at the marriage ceremony, to be registered in the electronic marriage register by a registrar.

 A marriage certificate can then be issued to the couple by the register office in the district where the marriage took place, or, after the marriage has been registered, it may also be issued on request from the General Register Office.

 ‘I’m our church’s Authorised Person – what do I need to do?’

 Some things haven’t changed, so you still need to: